Kajal Kumari — Updated On August 5th, 2022

 Presently, both humidity branches for sunny outlook have only one decision as delineated previously.
 CHAID tree will return NO for sunny outlook and high humidity and it will return YES for sunny outlook and normal humidity.

-There are two types of a class present in wind feature for rain outlook such that weak and strong.
+There are two types of classes present in wind feature for rain outlook, which are weak and strong.

 Wind feature for rain outlook